Azadpur

-Azadpur is one of the districts located in North Delhi India at Alipur Road near Delhi University pincode is 110033.
-It is adjoining to the Model Town, Kingsway Camp, GTB Nagar, and Shalimar Bagh.
+Azadpur is a neighbourhood in Delhi, India, and one of the districts located in North Delhi.
+The district is surrounded by adjacent localities like Model Town, Kingsway Camp, Guru Tegh Bahadur Nagar, and Shalimar Bagh.
 It falls under the parliamentary constituency of Adarsh Nagar.

+The Azadpur Mandi, located in Azadpur, is a local grocery market and is considered as the largest vegetable and fruit market in Asia.

 Public transportation

-Azadpur metro station of Delhi Metro Yellow Line and Pink Line is the nearest one here.
-Apart from it, DTC buses and Delhi Metro Feeders are available here for its nearby locations.
+The Azadpur metro station of Delhi Metro's Yellow and Pink Lines is the nearest metro station.
+Apart from it, DTC buses and Delhi Metro Feeder Buses are available here via the DTC Azadpur Terminal for its nearby locations.
+Azadpur has a railway station of Northern Railways for suburban and inter-state travels also.